havarc/havarc/README.md

 Will clean, rewrite and document any legacy project you have laying around.

-Languages I like: Javascript, python, Ruby, C/C++, (I should get into rust!)
+Languages I like: Javascript (see Showcase), python, Ruby, C/C++, (I really should get into rust!)

-Languages I'm allergic to: Java and anything MS has ever touched
+Languages I'm allergic to: Java and anything Microsoft has ever touched

 <!---
 havarc/havarc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.